 SE 4Motion 4dr SUV AWD w/Appearance (2.0L 4cyl Turbo 6A)

-*Update* I drove the Tiguan for 3 years now and there isn't much I would change to my initial review.
+I bought my 2014 Tiguan SE only about 10 days ago but first impressions overall are favorable.
+The car feels much bigger on the inside while driving it than it does from the outside.
+It is quiet, smooth, has plenty of power, and handles well. *Update* I drove the Tiguan for 3 years now and there isn't much I would change to my initial review.
 However, I will add that I have had zero problems with it.
 Around town it zips around and parks easily.
 On the slightly negative side it feels a little darty on the highway at speed.
 I think it's the short wheelbase and the higher seating position.
 At first it feels tippy but you eventually get used to it and realize it is actually quite stable.
 Ive watched youtube videos of them on a race track or dirt course and they don't tip over.
 Never heard of problems either in Germany and they drive them fast.
 Just be aware of that feeling I described when you test drive one.
 Your confidence in it will grow over time.
 Also, fuel economy is not the best.
 I probably average about 22mpg overall.
 Small price to pay for the peppy engine though.
 Better engine than any other reasonably priced small SUV on the market.
 This generation Tiguan is still built in Wolfsburg Germany and the build quality is excellent.
 Better than any of its domestic or Asian competitors in my opinion.
 The fit and finish, materials quality are a cut above.
 Also, it has a standard height adjustment for the passenger seat.
 This can be very important for shorter or taller people.
 No Asian small SUV has one.